rwaldron/tc39-notes/es8/2017-03/mar-22.md

 YK: So what does it mean if something has method-like syntax?

-AWB: a method that is a function that is defined as a poperty.
+AWB: A method that is a function that is defined as a poperty.
 Syntactically it's definig a function.

 MM: "method-like" means it's defining a function in that yoou can use "super" inside the definition and it's using method syntax.